-LATEST NEWS: Mr. Gus Gazzard publishes ground-breaking research
+LATEST NEWS: Professor Gus Gazzard publishes ground-breaking research

 The National Institute for Health Research (NIHR) Dissemination Centre has published an NIHR Signal on Mr. Gazzard’s research.
 You can view the Signal here: A laser eye procedure can be effective and safe if used early as a treatment for glaucoma